 Nine of hearts on the turn does not affect the situation at all (on the flop we decided not to include in check-raise range draw hands), therefore the most logical and balanced decision (after the check from the opponent) is to make check behind.
 With the expectation that we either catch our full house and win the hand, or don’t catch and give up without investing anything extra chips.
 During the hand, we bet, the opponent goes All-In and we had no other options but to call for another 36.5 blinds.
 That was third bad solution in 1 hand

-Versus the top range of Flopzilla, which we gave to our opponent, we have 22.7% equity, and according to potential chances of the bank, 25% is required for a profitable call (a little more, taking into account rake).
-Formally, the call is negative, but in reality, a weak opponent will play worst hands and our decision will immediately become a plus.
+Versus the top range of Flopzilla, which we gave to our opponent, we have 36% equity, and according to potential chances of the bank, 25% is required for a profitable call (a little more, taking into account rake).
+A call is a plus even without taking into account the fact that in reality a weak opponent will tend to overplay his hands.

 Naturally, as part of the analysis of one hand, it is difficult to fully show how to use Flopzilla.
 The material that we published a little earlier may be useful to you: a complete guide to Flopzilla.
 If we make conclusions about that hand, it is possible to identify several errors:

 - On the flop in a multipot on a connected board, we had to bet much more than half the pot.
 Ideally - potbet.